Between Austin, San Antonio, Houston & Bryan/College Station

 In 2007, the Lower Colorado River Authority (LCRA) worked together with the Smithville Comprehensive Task Force to develop the Comprehensive Plan provided here.
 Links below show each of the chapters and issues addressed at that time.

-Other Recent Community Development Plans and Documents
+Other Recent Community Development Projects, Plans, and Documents

 In addition to the major Comprehensive Planning process, several other opportunities have been used to engage the public in the planning process to help improve quality of life in Smithville and its surrounding rural community.